Retirement is considered the golden years: a time to travel, spend time with your friends and family, and leave your worries behind.

 The survey consisted of 1,109 people at all stages of retirement, from people who retired during the pandemic to people who retired before the first iPhone was introduced in 2007.

-These retirees had done pretty well for themselves financially with an average nest egg of $522,000, and yet, 49% said that they’d be in better financial shape in retirement if they’d changed their financial habits while they were still working.
+These retirees had done pretty well for themselves financially with an average nest egg of $522,000, and yet, 49% said that they’d be in better financial shape in retirement if they’d changed their financial habits.

 What retirees regret most